Lori Dorfman, DrPH, MPH

 Building Capacity to Make the Case for Healthier Beverage Environments

 The overall goal of this project is to increase public health advocates' capacity to influence public debate and public policy on a critical aspect of the food and fitness environment: the beverage environment.
 BMSG is working with the California Center for Public Health Advocacy and others in California to help advocates around the state build their capacity to make the case for healthier beverage environments.

-The Berkeley Media Studies Group (BMSG) will deliver 40 sessions of the Communicating for Change training curriculum to The California Endowment's grantees across California.
+The Berkeley Media Studies Group (BMSG) will conduct up to 23 Communicating for Change training modules for The California Endowment's (TCE) grantees across California.
 Since BMSG first developed the program, hundreds of TCE grantees have learned concrete skills to engage the media strategically to advance their community health policy goals.

 Communication Technical Assistance and Training